zuiyanwangtian/learngit/readme.txt

 We don't talk anymore.
 Yes.
 Like we used to do.
+No.